DOI-USGS/ISIS3/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---

 We use GitHub issues only to discuss about ISIS3 bugs and new features.
-For this kind of questions about using ISIS3 or other ASC software, please use any of the support alternatives: https://astrodiscuss.usgs.gov or https://gitter.im/USGS-Astrogeology/IAA
+For questions about using ISIS3 or other ASC software, please use any of the support alternatives: https://astrodiscuss.usgs.gov or https://gitter.im/USGS-Astrogeology/IAA

 Thanks!